 Wholegrain mustard is a condiment that has visible mustard seeds.
 This should be a visual reminder to keep it away from your pup.

 Can Dogs Eat Yellow Mustard

 Dogs should not eat yellow mustard either.
 If your dog eats a small amount of yellow mustard, just keep an eye on them and watch out for any stomach pains or diarrhea.

-Watch out for vomiting, diarrhea, and abdominal pain.
+Watch out for side effects of gastrointestinal upset such as vomiting, diarrhea, and abdominal pain.
 If you notice these symptoms and you know your dog ate mustard, please contact your veterinarian immediately.

 More Dog Food Resources